• Blog

 L&D provides a buffer.

 US companies spent more than $100 billion on learning & development in 2022.
 Not only does this help employees upskill and adapt to change, 94 percent of people stay at a company longer if their employers invest in their careers.
-Lowering employee retention rates is crucial.
+Lowering employee turnover rates is crucial.

 A high employee turnover rate significantly drains institutional resources: recruitment and onboarding expenses add up.
 Companies that enhance their learning and development strategies will keep their top performers within their ranks and create a culture of perpetual improvement – both of which contribute to a more satisfied and loyal workforce.